Info for Faculty and Staff

 No. We are unable to allow anyone other than the student to make an appointment for counseling at the center.
 You can encourage the student to make an appointment.

 We do not offer counseling services for faculty and staff at our center.
 Please see the information on the Employee Assistance Program (EAP).
-If you are interested in wellness coaching services, please contact our health coach, Lindsay Bloom.
+If you are interested in health coaching services, contact Ethan De La Torre at the Center for Healthy Living.
+Kerrie Fineran and Eric Manor are also available for brief consulting and support in Employee Wellbeing Services (Ketter G07).

 SAMPLE SYLLABI STATEMENT FOR FACULTY